→ Pose Estimation Challenge

 One camera, one image, one pose.

 Accurate estimation of distance and orientation (pose) for objects in space are essential for many missions.
 When approaching an uncooperative target ,the pose can be estimated from camera images.
 In this challenge, you are tasked to estimate the pose of the Tango spacecraft from its synthetic and real images captured using computer graphics and a robotic testbed, respectively.
-Learn more about the
+Learn more about the challenge and the data.

 This competition is organized by the Advanced Concepts Team (ACT) of the European Space Agency and the Space Rendezvous Laboratory (SLAB) of Stanford University.